b54-clouddevops/shell-scripting/README.md

 2) your profile on github ---> settings ---> Developer Settings  ----> Generate Classic PAT
 3) When you do a git push, git prompts you to enter the PAT and that's it bingo.
 You're authenticated.

-PS : PAT is sensitive and is not supposed to be shared with anyone....
+PS : PAT is sensitive and is not supposed to be shared with anyone.

 ```